 ASU Council of Religious Advisors

-As part of UCC@ASU campus ministry, am an active member of the ecumenical Council on Religious Advisors for the University.
-I am actively working with this body and the university to hold all religious entities on campus to the same standard of inclusivity as they do secular student organizations (Embodying the UCC Ministerial Code).
+When I led the UCC@ASU campus ministry, I was an active member of the ecumenical Council on Religious Advisors for the University.
+I worked with this body and the university to hold all religious entities on campus to the same standard of inclusivity as they do secular student organizations (Embodying the UCC Ministerial Code).

 Member of the Board of Directors of the General Board of Church and Society